labex-labs/open-source-labs/python/python-mastery/lab-ex2-2-various-data-analysis-problems/en/step1.md

  {'name': 'IBM', 'price': 70.44, 'shares': 100}]
 ```

-The `pprint` function (pretty print) displays the data in a more readable format.
-Each item in the list is a dictionary representing one stock holding with:
+The `pprint` function (pretty print) is used here to display the data in a more readable format.
+Each item in the list is a dictionary representing one stock holding.
+The dictionary has the following keys:

-- A stock symbol (`name`)
+- A stock symbol (`name`): This is the abbreviation used to identify the stock.
-- Number of shares owned (`shares`)
+- Number of shares owned (`shares`): This indicates how many shares of the stock are held.
-- Purchase price per share (`price`)
+- Purchase price per share (`price`): This is the price at which each share was bought.

-Notice that some stocks like 'MSFT' and 'IBM' appear multiple times - these represent different purchases of the same stock.
+Notice that some stocks like 'MSFT' and 'IBM' appear multiple times.
+These represent different purchases of the same stock, which might have been made at different times and prices.